andres-erbsen/dename-writeup/dename.md

 the `ssh` host key validation step, this modification will not only increase convenience but also improve security.

 OpenPGP is notorious for being hard to use, largely due to the complexity of manual public key distribution[@Johnny1999][@Johnny2008][@arsTechnicaGGreenwaldPGP].
-We wrote a wrapper script for the `gpg` implementation of OpenPGP that uses `dename` to look up the public keys and then lets `gpg` continue as if the user had acquired and the key manually.
+We wrote a wrapper script for the `gpg` implementation of OpenPGP that uses `dename` to look up the public keys and then lets `gpg` continue as if the user had acquired and verified the key manually.
 In particular, this composition provides a very simple interface for verifying digitally signed messages and encrypting messages and files: there is no per-contact setup overhead and the user only has to specify the operation they wish to perform and the `dename` username of the other party.

 Further work
 ============